sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter1.md

 It's also good practice (but not necessary for the exercises in this course) to include a semicolon at the end of your query.
 This tells SQL where the end of your query is!

+Remember, you can see the results of executing your query in the __query result__ tab to the right!

 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'films')